-Our suite of online eLearning modules has been developed to increase awareness about various aspects of working within remote Indigenous communities for those who have worked primarily in urban-based settings.
+Our suite of online eLearning modules has been developed to increase awareness about various aspects of working within remote Aboriginal and Torres Strait Islander communities for those who have worked primarily in urban-based settings.

-The modules are available to all health professionals – those who have or are about to undertake placements with us and those who simply have an interest in Indigenous health.
+The modules are available to all health professionals – those who have or are about to undertake placements with us and those who simply have an interest in First Nations people's health.

 All of our modules are guided by evidence-base practice and best practice clinical and learning principles.